How to write a CV

 • Whether you have a driving licence and access to a car

-• If you are not a British Citizen, whether there are any restrictions on your employment in the UK
+• If you’re not a British Citizen, whether there are any restrictions on your employment in the UK

 Show your employment history in reverse chronological order.
-Your most recent position should be the one that is covered in most detail.
-List your job title, the employer, dates of your employment and outline your main responsibilities.
-You may also want to state how much you were paid and your reason for leaving.
+With that logic, your most recent position should be the one that is covered in most detail.
+Remember to list your job title, the employer, dates of your employment and outline your main responsibilities.

 For jobs that are less relevant to the role you are applying for, it may be worth simply listing the job title and employer.